NREL/streamm-tools/doc/source/getting_started.rst

 Running tests
 ========================

-The tests for the STREAMM tools is in a separate Github repository https://github.com/NREL/streamm-tools-tests hosted by the National
+The tests for the STREAMM tools are in a separate Github repository https://github.com/NREL/streamm-tools-tests hosted by the National
 Renewable Energy Lab (NREL).
 The tools repo can be downloaded using the linux command line ::

      git clone https://github.com/NREL/streamm-tools-tests.git